dhuime/LOccam/README.md

 # LOccam
-LOccam a light implemantation of OCCAM langage for Arduino
+LOccam a light implemantation of OCCAM language for Arduino

 LOccam based upon OCCAM langage is  a wrapper , writen in C,  on the top of the